12 April 2018

-Residents who want to vote in the up and coming General Election have less than a fortnight left to register to vote.
-Monday May 22nd is deadline day for people wanting to register.
-Any application made after that date will not be accepted.
+Residents who want to vote in the up and coming Local Borough Elections have until midnight on Tuesday 17th April to register to vote.
+Any application made after midnight on Tuesday 17th April 2018 will not be accepted.

-People who want to vote in the 2017 General Election by post need to be registered under IER.
-The Electoral Services Team have to receive completed and signed postal vote application forms by 5pm on Tuesday 23rd May at the latest.
+People who want to vote by post in the 2018 Local Borough Elections need to be registered under Individual Electoral Registration.
+The Electoral Services Team has to receive completed and signed postal vote application forms by 5pm on Wednesday 18th April at the latest.

 As Government policies are adversely affecting more and more of us, there has never been a better time to get involved with the work of the Green Party.

 Any help you can give us, from delivering newsletters to making a donation, will make a real difference to getting more Greens elected in your area, so together we can fulfil our Green vision for a healthier, fairer, and affordable future for everyone.